PavitraLaxmi05/y0ru1ch1/_tabs/about.md

 # the default layout is 'page'
 icon: fas fa-info-circle
 order: 4

----
+## About Me

 Hi!
-I’m y0ru1ch1, a beginner exploring the exciting world of cybersecurity and ethical hacking.
-I’ve recently started diving into CTF (Capture The Flag) challenges to learn how web applications work — and sometimes how they can be broken in interesting ways.
+I’m **NETPHANTOM**, a beginner exploring the exciting world of cybersecurity and ethical hacking.
+I’ve recently started diving into **Capture The Flag (CTF)** challenges to understand how web applications work — and how they can sometimes be exploited in creative ways.

-I’m especially interested in things like SQL injection, XSS, authentication flaws, and how cookies and tokens are used in web security.
-I’ve been learning by trying out different challenges, using tools like Burp Suite, and asking lots of questions to understand how things really work under the hood.

-I created this blog to document what I’m learning and the progress I achieve along the way.
-If you're also learning cybersecurity or just getting started with CTFs, I hope you find something helpful (or relatable) here!
+I'm especially interested in:
+- SQL Injection (SQLi)
+- Cross-Site Scripting (XSS)
+- Authentication flaws
+- Cookies, tokens, and web security mechanisms

+I learn by trying out challenges, using tools like **Burp Suite**, and experimenting through trial and error.
+This blog is my way of documenting what I’m learning, the roadblocks I face, and the small wins along the way.

+If you're also starting out in cybersecurity, I hope my journey helps or inspires you.
+Let’s keep learning — one bug at a time!